jkirkwin/dash/README.md

 # DASH-NS3
 A simulation model for HTTP-based adaptive streaming applications

-If you use the model, please reference "Simulation Framework for HTTP-Based Adaptive Streaming Applications" by Harald Ott, Konstantin Miller, and Adam Wolisz, 2017
+This model is an extension of "Simulation Framework for HTTP-Based Adaptive Streaming Applications" by Harald Ott, Konstantin Miller, and Adam Wolisz, 2017.

 ## NEEDED FILES
 Just drop the repository into the contrib/ folder of ns-3 (only works with ns version between 3.27 and 3.30)